geomedialab/create-subtitles/README.md

 ===================

 - PC: Double-click pc.bat (or run it in command line).
 The program will install the required files in a subfolder it will generate called 'files'.
 - Mac: a bash file is currently under development.
-If you are familiar with bash, you may install the virtual environment and activate it manually by copying the commands available in pc.bat
+If you are familiar with bash, you may install the virtual environment and activate it manually by copying the commands found in *pc.bat*

 Setting up your video and transcript files
 ==========================================